Forget passwords, forever. Meet Beyond Identity.

 As part of our go-to-market launch, we also created a digital campaign that ran on The Wall Street Journal.
 We dubbed it “The Apology Tour”—because the founder of Beyond Identity had essentially created the need for passwords 25 years ago when he invented the Netscape browser.
 And now he has come back to say, “I’m sorry,” and to right his wrongs by eliminating passwords forever.

 Once we were done apologizing for creating passwords, it was time to get rid of them.
 Our lead generation campaign reimagined the password as another personal belonging capable of being stolen.
 But we asked the question, “How could it be stolen if it doesn’t exist?”
 So, just like passwords, the methods in which they were stolen ceased to exist.

-One month after launch of the lead generation campaign, Beyond Identity saw noticeable growth in MQLs, organic search and digital platform performance.
+One month after the launch of the lead generation campaign, Beyond Identity saw noticeable growth in MQLs, organic search, and digital platform performance.